May Cause Suicide: How Is This Acceptable Medicine?

 For others, however, anti-depressants don’t calm the stormy skies of their minds.
 They still feel hopeless, and they put their newfound energy toward something they’ve already considered: suicide.

 It’s clear that depressed people often turn to whatever outlets provide respite from their torment.
 In the more beneficial examples, that’s cannabis.
-A longitudinal study in the British Journal of Psychiatry definitively found that, unlike anti-depressants, there’s no causal link between cannabis and suicide.
+A longitudinal study from 2018 in the British Journal of Psychiatry definitively found that, unlike anti-depressants, there’s no causal link between cannabis and suicide.
 That could mean cannabis could make a good path forward for many depressed people.

 There’s an increasing move toward using cannabis for mental health.
 Cannabis can help with the come down during a depressive episode or panic attack – in other words, mental states that lead to snap decision making and suicide.
 CBD, in particular, has been found to calm the effects of depression and anxiety.